Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

     Read-only.
 Direct access to the actor's luck attribute statistic.

 `magic`_ (`tes3statistic`_)
     Read-only.
 Direct access to the creature's magic statistic.
+This is a creature-specific generalization of skills, where this statistic is used in place of all magic skills.
+To get an individual skill value by skill ID, see the getSkillValue or getSkillStatistic methods.

 `magicka`_ (`tes3statistic`_)
     Read-only.
 Access to the actor's magicka statistic.